Extend metric observability

 The custom metric ingest channel allows for ingestion of all types of metric measurements, regardless of the number of entities they relate to.
 The way an event is raised depends on whether there's no entity, a single entity, or multiple entities assigned to a custom metric.
 For more information, see Topology awareness.

 You can also create custom alerts based on the ingested metrics.
-From the navigation menu, select Settings > Anomaly detection > Metric events and select Add metric event.
+Go to Settings > Anomaly detection > Metric events and select Add metric event.
 In the Add metric event page, search for a metric using its key and define your alert.
 For more information, see Metric events for alerting.

 Custom metric ingestion affects your DDU consumption